Amsterdam/dso-api/README.md

 # Importing the latest backup

-To import the latest database from acceptance (replace `<username>` with your username, assumes your public SSH key is known and you have appropriate level of access.
+To import the latest database from acceptance you can login with your named account on the acceptance database and make an export of the desired objects and import them in your local database.

-This command expects the private SSH key to be found in the ~/.ssh folder, in a file with the name datapunt.key (chmod 600):

-    docker-compose exec database update-db.sh dataservices

-To import the bag database do the following :

-    docker-compose exec bag_v11_database update-db.sh  bag_v11

 # Using a local version for schema import

 For testing it is convenient to have local server for schema importing.